Gaute Børstad Skjervø

 Gaute Børstad Skjervø (born 2 July 1995) is a Norwegian politician serving as the leader of the Workers' Youth League since 2024.
 He previously served as the deputy leader of the Workers' Youth League from 2020 to 2024 and a deputy member of the Storting for Nord-Trøndelag from 2017 to 2025.

 Political career

 Youth league

+Skjervø was present at Utøya during the 2011 Norway attacks.
+At the age of fifteen at the time, he was one of the youngest participants at that year's Workers' Youth League summer camp.
+He survived the attack and escaped by swimming from the island.
+Skjervø didn't attend the summer camp again until 2017.

-Skjervø was elected deputy leader of the Workers' Youth League in 2018 under Astrid Hoem's leadership.
+Skjervø was elected deputy leader of the Workers' Youth League in 2020 under Astrid Hoem's leadership.
 The duo were re-elected in 2022.
 After Hoem declined to seek a third term in 2024, Skjervø was elected her successor unopposed at the October convention.
+In June 2026, he announced that he wouldn't seek re-election at the next convention in October.

 In June 2023, he was elected vice president of the International Union of Socialist Youth.

+Following a participation in a Debatten broadcast in May 2026 regarding the racism allegations against Progress Party advisor Hårek Hansen, Skjervø received hateful messages and death threats on social media, which escalated to the extent that he had to use violence alarm.

 Parliament

 Skjervø was elected as a deputy member for Nord-Trøndelag at the 2017 parliamentary election and was re-elected in 2021.

+Personal life

+Skjervø married fellow Labour Party politician Hoda Imad in June 2023.
+Together they have one daughter.